lewsid/dinkly/README.md

 Dinkly CLI Tools
 ----------------

 Generate all Dinkly datamodel files (*will not* overwrite existing custom classes).
 Use the '-s' option to use the appropriate schema.
-To insert model sql, use the '-i' option.
+To insert/update model sql, use the '-i' option.

 	php tools/gen_models.php -s=<schema name> [-i]